Nutrition and Lifestyle for Mesothelioma Patients

 Both chemotherapy and radiation tire you out.
 This can make you resistant to exercise since you feel you need to rest.
 Unfortunately, this type of fatigue will not improve with rest and can jeopardize the health of your muscles and bones.

-One of the best ways to get over this symptom is through a routine of aerobic exercise.
-Getting out into fresh air and exercising at light-to-moderate intensity will likely help you feel much better.[4]
+One of the best ways to get over this symptom is through regular aerobic exercise.
+Getting out into fresh air and exercising at a light-to-moderate intensity will likely help you feel much better.[5]

 Manage Stress and Anxiety